thegail/Stoichiometry/README.md

 Where `Na2(CO3)` and `CaCl2` are reactants, and `Ca(CO3)` and `NaCl` are products.

 You must also provide at least one target argument.
-When targetting an amount of either a reactant or product, you use the `-r` and `-p` options respectively, adding either a ? (unknown amount) or a number representing the targeted number of grams for each reactant/product.
+When targeting an amount of either a reactant or product, you use the `-r` and `-p` options respectively, adding either a ? (unknown amount) or a number representing the targeted number of grams for each reactant/product.
 This example